BadenLab/retinapy/README.md

 Performance
 -----------
-The spike predictions for one cell are shown below, for about 5 seconds of test data:
+Spike prediction for one cell are shown below, for about 5 seconds of test data:

 https://user-images.githubusercontent.com/1439017/202433626-d06751e3-c619-472a-8491-19d28fbcfaaa.mp4